ortus-docs/coldbox-docs/Routing/route_responses.md

 # Route Responses

-Ability to route responses inline via *addRoute()* with parameters: response, statusCode and statusText.
-The response argument can be a string or a closure or UDF.
-The closure and UDF will receive a rc argument which represents the request collection parsed already for you.
-The simple string can also contain replacement strings that are binded to the parsed parameters from the pattern by using {key} replacements.
-You can even execute *runEvent()* within your closure and delegate to whatever event you want instead of auto-routing:
+You can route responses inline via `addRoute()` with parameters: `response, statusCode and statusText`.
+The `response` argument can be a string or a closure or UDF.
+The closure and UDF will receive a `rc` argument which represents the request collection parsed already for you.
+The simple string can also contain replacement strings that are binded to the parsed parameters from the pattern by using `{key}` replacements.
+You can even execute `runEvent()` within your closure and delegate to whatever event you want instead of auto-routing:

 ```js